 Never done this before?
-Here's what your bibliography might look like if it included only two sources:
+Check the final section in this assignment packet to see what your bibliography might look like if it included only two sources.

 Annotated Bibliography

 Your next task is to annotate the bibliography of sources that you're thinking about using.
 If necessary, add or delete sources as needed, but keep a minimum of five.
 How do you do this?
 First, read the source or at least its introduction.
 Then write a summary and evaluation of it as an abstract.
 Follow these guidelines: